MohamedSabith97/Functional-Doc_HRM/Reissue_Renewal.md

    The customer and user can creat  e the request for Iqama renewal process in Customer approval and Case and Task management.
 And the customer or User use to create the request for urgent basis to get Iqama card for employee.

+  **In this stage Iqama Validity period should be selected to complete the request for Iqama Renewal process.**

    The customer can request for an emergency basis;

    *In The action field is following to,*